ejscribner/nextjs-with-couchbase-and-graphql/README.md

 - [Couchbase Developer Portal](https://developer.couchbase.com/)
 - [Couchbase Cloud](https://cloud.couchbase.com/sign-up)

-_NOTE:_ Some parts of this README have been commented out as they apply to Vercel deployment features or create-next-app features that have not yet been configured for Couchbase.

 ## How to use
 - Clone this repo and follow configuration steps below